straight-coding/LPC407x-NoOS-LWIP-MBEDTLS-HTTPD-KEIL/README.md

 ```

 # Update Web Pages
-* Web pages and scripts are located `httpd/webroot`.
+* Web pages and scripts are located in `httpd/webroot`.
-* `buildfs.bat` can be used to convert web pages and scripts into `httpd/fs_data.c`, then rebuild the firmware to include all changes.
+* `buildfs.bat` can be used to convert web pages and scripts into `httpd/fs_data.c`, then rebuild the firmware with all changes included.

 # More Details
 * Please see the document of project [`straight-httpd`](https://github.com/straight-coding/straight-httpd)